 The benefits of exercise are undisputed; maintaining bone mass, improving muscle strength and flexibility.
-My penchant for Pilates to tackle bone loss is borne out of my many years of experience practicing and teaching Pilates.
+My penchant for Pilates to improve bone health is borne out of my many years of experience practicing and teaching Pilates.
 The recommendations outlined in the recent guidance issued by the Royal Osteoporosis society states that:

-Physical activity has an important role in management of osteoporosis; promoting bone strength, reducing the risk of falling and managing symptoms associated with vertebral fractures and that overall “people should do more rather than less”.
+Physical activity has an important role in management of osteoporosis; promoting bone strength, reducing the risk of falling and managing pain associated with vertebral fractures.
+They recommend that that overall “people should do more rather than less”.
 Everyone can benefit from exercise and it’s never too late to start.
-Better still get ahead of the game and act now to prevent fracture, reduce the risk of other medical conditions, improve brain function, confidence and even be happier!
+Better still get ahead of the game and act now to prevent fracture.
+The added benefits include; reducing the risk of other medical conditions, improving brain function, gaining in confidence and even being happier!

 A recent study in 2015 by Endera et al showed that people who participated in Pilates saw an increase in their Bone Mineral Density (BMD), as well as improvements in their physical performance and their quality of life.
 That’s good enough for me…

 Pilates is a series of exercises which can be performed standing or on the mat and allows us to exercise the whole body.
-Pilates combines working the deep postural and stability muscles that maintain good posture and the ideal alignment of the body as we perform a variety of arm and leg movements.
+Pilates combines working the deep postural and stabilising muscles that maintain good posture and support the spine.
 With regular practice, Pilates positively changes the body.
 Pilates is suitable for all ages and levels of ability.

-Bone Healthy Pilates focuses on the elements from the repertoire of exercises which we know benefit bones the most and incorporates Resistance training, Balance training and Posture correction in no particular order.
+Bone Healthy Pilates focuses on the elements from the repertoire of exercises which I know will benefit bones the most.
+I incorporates resistance training, balance training and posture correction in no particular order!

-Progressive resistance training to strengthen the muscles that ‘pull’ on bones and weight bearing exercises to ‘Load’ bones will cause structural strain to which the body responds by adaptation.
+Progressive resistance training to strengthen the muscles that ‘pull’ on bones and weight bearing exercises to ‘Load’ bones will cause a structural strain.
+The body responds to these stresses by adaptation.
 This will only occur if the load is sufficient to exceed the training threshold.
 This is different for each of us but in basic terms the last couple of repetitions of an exercise should feel difficult.
 As movements get easier the resistance is increased; the frequency and duration of training can also be manipulated to enhance the effects and finally variety is important to prevent us reaching a plateau.

 There is no doubt that the Pilates Plank or ‘leg pull in prone’ (left) loads the bones of the wrists and strengthens the muscles of the upper limb and core.
 Add the ‘side bend’ and the ‘leg pull in supine’ or reverse plank and you have quite a workout for the bones.

 Falls are a major cause of fractures, the risk of falling increases as we get older.
-Poor balance can be due to loss of muscle strength and joint flexibility, but also reduced vision, slower reaction times and even inner ear dysfunction (labyrinthitis, BPPV etc).
-Anyone who has tried ‘SUP YOGA’ knows their balance is ‘not as good as it used to be’.
+Poor balance can be due to loss of muscle strength and joint flexibility.
+But also reduced vision, slower reaction times and even inner ear dysfunction (labyrinthitis, BPPV etc).
+Anyone who has tried ‘SUP YOGA’ may have discovered that their balance is ‘not as good as it used to be’.
 The ACSM exercise prescription guidelines (2011) recommend:

 Activities that promote good balance such as Pilates are recommended (Bird ML and Fell J) in the ‘fight’ against falling and fracture.
-With a significant repertoire of standing pilates exercises, we can definitely challenge the balance, and if you want to take it to the next level we can incorporate Balance Pads.
-See the Standing Pilates Swimming level 3 (right).
+With a significant repertoire of standing pilates exercises, we can definitely challenge the balance.
+And if you want to take it to the next level we incorporate Balance Pads.

 As a Chartered Physiotherapist this is a ‘non-negotiable’ for me and what I love about Pilates is that we combine the principles of ideal posture and alignment into every movement we make.
 Not only that but by activating the stabilising muscles of the lumbar spine and pelvis as we move; this actually serves to support and protect the spine.

-The extensor muscles are key in the fight against the effects of gravity and exercises that extend the spine backwards have actually been shown to reduce the risk of wedge compression fractures in the spine, conversely flexion increases the risk.
+The extensor muscles are key in the fight against the effects of gravity.
+The exercises that extend the spine backwards have actually been shown to reduce the risk of wedge compression fractures in the spine, whereas flexion increases the risk.
 (Sinaki at Mikkelson, 1984)

 The guidance issued by the Royal Osteoporosis Society suggests that there is some conflicting advice around exercises or movements that should be avoided.
-Remember that even with a diagnosis of osteoporosis we still need to be able to reach our feet! and that ‘bending is generally safe unless you overflex or push yourself to the limit’.
+Remember that even with a diagnosis of osteoporosis we still need to be able to reach our feet!
+So that ‘bending is generally safe unless you overly flex or force yourself to the limit’.